EESSI/docs/docs/blog/posts/2026/05/lfoss-riscv.md

 ## Looking ahead

-The addition of `lfoss/2025b` in another step toward broader and more mature RISC-V support within EESSI.
+The addition of `lfoss/2025b` is another step toward broader and more mature RISC-V support within EESSI.

 Future work will include: